Resources

 Domestic politics & elections

-The U.S. Supreme Court struck down Trump's sweeping IEEPA-based tariffs on February 20, but Trump quickly responded with a new 15% global tariff under Section 122, valid for 150 days.
-The ruling has thrown previously negotiated bilateral trade deals — including with the EU and Japan — into legal and political uncertainty.
+The Supreme Court struck down Trump's IEEPA-based tariffs on February 20, and Trump responded with a new 15% global tariff under Section 122, valid for only 150 days, throwing pre-negotiated bilateral trade deals with the EU, Japan, and others into legal and political uncertainty.

 China Decoupling